Ishaan488/DataShadow/README.md

 # DataShadow

-DataShadow is a Vite + React + TypeScript project.
+DataShadowAnalyser is a Vite + React + TypeScript project.

 ## Project Setup